SatyaKrishna1999/My-Projects/C++/Stock Teller/README.md

 information must be stored.
 And finally display his purchasing details.

 # Details about each file
-1. ShopDetails.h
+1. ShopDetails.h:
   This file contains all the structures and classes which will be used in the main program.
   This file is well documented using comments describing the usage each and every function

-2. definitions.cpp
+2. definitions.cpp:
   This file contains all the definitions of all the methods declared in the ShopDetails.h This is also well documented with the comments

-3. Stock Teller.cpp
+3. Stock Teller.cpp:
   This is the main program of the project.
 It uses the definitions in the definitions.cpp and do several tasks given in the project description.

 # Makefile